Budaka District

 Budaka District is a district in the Eastern Region of Uganda.
 The town of Budaka serves as the district headquarters.

 Location

 Budaka district is bordered by Pallisa District to the north, Mbale District to the east, Butaleja District to the south, and Kibuku District to the west.
 The town of Budaka is approximately 36 km west of Mbale, the largest city in the sub-region.

+Budaka district is also made up of county and sub county.
+The counties include: